 I thank you for saying yes when you could’ve all said no. Hell, some of you may even wish you would have said no now (I laughed at that so feel free to do so as well).
 But none of you did, and now my life is better off having had each of you in it.

 I say that emphatically because each of you, indirectly or directly, has given me so much in my life that there’s no way I could even begin to list it all.
-I want you to know that I am not upset or begrudgen towards you in any way.
+I want you to know that I am not upset or begrudged towards any of you in any way.
 I am thankful for all of you, and for all that you have given me.
 I am truly blessed to have been with so many beautiful, talented, loving, and amazing women in my life.
-I’m not sure I did much in regards in many of our past relations to deserve it.
+I’m not sure I did much in return to deserve it all.

-You all taught me so much, so many things that others might have taken for granted, but that I assure you I don’t.
-For starters, you all helped me fill a vast gap in my life as far as guidance goes (a gap that was there for a variety of reasons), and you filled that gap by giving me your love and patience, and by sharing with me your knowledge and feelings.
+You all taught me so much, so many things that others might have simply taken for granted, but that I assure you I do not.
+For starters, you all helped me fill a vast gap in my life as far as guidance goes (a gap that was there for a variety of reasons), and you filled that gap by giving me your love and patience, and by sharing with me your knowledge and wisdom.

-Without you I would have never even of come close to knowing how to do some of the simplest of things in life, because for many years I had no one in my life who served as that guide to show me those things.
-Simple things like how to fold towels/shirts, how to mop, how to clean a cast iron frying pan, how to cook various things, how to properly squeeze a lime, how to reupholster a chair, how to Spotify (I just made it a verb so suck it), how to care for someone, how to never stop exploring, etc. All of which were incredibly valuable things for me to learn, and that which I don’t mean to say to sound funny in any way because I really did need each of those things in my life (and so many other things) to make it on my own without all of you as well.
+Without you I would have never even of come close to knowing how to do so many things, because for many years I had no one in my life who served as that guide to show me how to do those things.
+Simple things like how to fold towels/shirts, how to mop, how to clean a cast iron frying pan, how to cook various things, how to properly squeeze a lime, how to reupholster a chair, how to Spotify (I just made it a verb so suck it); or, more important things like how to care for someone, how to never stop exploring, how to know your value, etc. All of which were incredibly valuable things for me to learn, and that I’m not trying to say to sound funny in any way, because I really did need each of those things in my life (and so many other things) to make it on my own without all of you as well.

 So again, I thank you for saying yes.

-I want to say thank you for saying yes because more than anything you all said yes to me.
+I want to say thank you for saying yes because more than anything you said yes to me.
+As in, what you saw in me.
 You said yes to things about me that I had yet to even become; yes to things that you believed I could become; and just yes to who I was at the time.
-Words cannot explain how deeply moved I am by all that, because I know how much time I spent not living up to all those hopes or expectations in return.
-That I only became some of those things upon reflecting back on the many shortcomings that I had with each of you.
+Words cannot explain how deeply moved I am by that, because I know how much time I spent not living up to those things at times.
+That I only became most of those things upon reflecting back on the many shortcomings that I had with each of you.

-It was because that each of you said YES that I learned how to say YES to myself, and that I learned what my YES is, and that now I get to say YES to everything.
+It was because each of you said yes that I learned how to say yes to myself, and that I learned what my yes is, and that now I get to say yes to everything.